-2.2.4 Future prospects of population development
+1.3.4 Future prospects of population development

 The chapter focusing on demographic analysis concludes with a short look at the expected population development in Central Europe in the future.
 For this purpose three figures are presented.
-Firstly, the development of the population aged 45 years and over is shown in order to illustrate the progress of population ageing and its uniformity in regions in Central Europe.
+Firstly, the development of the population aged 45 years and over is shown in order to illustrate the progress of population ageing and its uniformity and universality in regions in Central Europe.
 Secondly, the development of the population aged 0 to 45 years is presented.
-It points to a continuous decline in the younger population cohorts in the majority of regions and indicates the future expansion of shrinking regions.
+It reveals a continuous decline in the younger population cohorts in the majority of regions and indicates the future expansion of shrinking regions, with all the positive and negative consequences this entails.
 Thirdly, a map depicting the population outlook for the years 2011-2030 based on a simple demographic model is presented.

 The scatter plot graph 'Development of the population aged 45 and over in the period 1991-2011' provides a clear picture of the progress of population ageing in Central Europe in the past two decades (Figure 1).

-Figure 1: Development of the population aged 45 and over in the period 1991-2011 the population aged 45 and over in the last decade.
-This is caused by low life expectancy in Hungary and longerterm depopulation in those regions.
-Another exception is represented by a few German regions (see top left part) which lost population aged 45 and over in the 1990's due to extensive out-migration.
-It is important to stress that growth of the older population delays the potential onset of population shrinkage.
+Almost all the regions with the exception of a few untypical outliers experienced stable growth of the population aged 45 and over in both the 1991-2001 and 2001-2011 periods.
+A minor exception from this general trend are some Hungarian regions (Bekes, Heves, Nograd; bottom right part), which experienced a decline in the population aged 45 and over in the last decade.
+This is caused by low life expectancy in Hungary and longer-term depopulation in those regions.
+Another exception is represented by a few German regions (see top left part), which lost population aged 45 and over in the 1990s due to extensive outmigration.
+It is important to stress that growth of the older population delays the potential onset of population shrinkage, but does not change the general demographic trend.